|

 prolixum).

-If you are looking at the image of the responsory (at
+If you are looking at the image of the responsory (above

 right), you'll see that some of the text is truncated.